Mount Lovenia: Description

 Mount Lovenia is set within the High Uintas Wilderness on land managed by Ashley National Forest.
 It is situated along the crest of the Uinta Mountains which are a subset of the Rocky Mountains, and it ranks as the 10th-highest summit in Utah, and 51st-highest in the United States if a 400-foot clean prominence cutoff is considered as criteria.
 Topographic relief is significant as the west face rises 2,000 ft in less than one-half mile and the north face rises 1,800 ft in one-half mile.
 Neighbors include Wasatch Peak two miles to the north-northwest, and Dead Horse Peak is five miles to the west-southwest.
 Precipitation runoff from this mountain drains north to the Blacks Fork and south into headwaters of the Lake Fork River.

 Etymology

 The landform's toponym has been officially adopted by the U.S. Board on Geographic Names.
 Nature-lover and artist George Beard (1854–1944) of Coalville, Utah, named this mountain for his wife, Sarah Lovenia Bullock Beard (1859–1932), who was the daughter of Mormon pioneer Thomas Bullock.

 Climate

 Based on the Köppen climate classification, Mount Lovenia is located in a subarctic climate zone with cold snowy winters and mild summers.
 Tundra climate characterizes the summit and highest slopes.
+There is no weather station at the summit, but this climate table contains interpolated data for an area around the summit.